-These chronic tests shall be conducted in such a manner and at sufficient dilutions (minimum of five dilutions, derived geometrically) to determine the "No Observed

-Effect Concentration" (NOEC) for survival and reproduction or growth.
+These chronic tests shall be conducted in such a manner and at sufficient dilutions (minimum of five dilutions, derived geometrically) to determine the "No Observed Effect Concentration" (NOEC) for survival and reproduction or growth.
 Results which cannot be quantified (i.e., a "less than" NOEC value) are not acceptable, and a retest will have to be performed.
-A retest of a non-acceptable test must be performed during the same compliance period as the .test it is replacing.
+A retest of a non-acceptable test must be performed within 30 days of the test it is replacing.
 Express the test NOEC as TUc (Chronic Toxic Units), by dividing 100/NOEC for DMR reporting.
 Report the LC50 at 48 hours and the IC25 with the NOEC's in the test report.